 Ladd Village Board

-LADD — The Ladd Village Board took action on the following items at its meeting Nov.
-27:
+LADD — The Ladd Village Board conducted the following business at its Sept.
+24 meeting:

 • Heard the IDOT has approved the change order and final pay estimate to Brandt Builders for the Cleveland Street Culvert Replacement project.
 The culvert was damaged during the April flooding and will be submitted for FEMA reimbursement.

 • Heard J.W.
 Ossola has replaced the Chestnut Street manhole, and the asphalt patching would be done in a few weeks.
 Ossola provided photos which show lateral cracking in the pipe that feeds the manhole and runs under the railroad track.

 • Heard an update from the village engineer on handicapped parking on Main Street.
 A representative from the American Legion had requested a handicapped parking space in front of their building.
 Since the village has jurisdiction over the parking lanes on Main Street, permission from IDOT is not necessary.
 IDOT has requested a letter of information stating where the new parking space would be located.
 The village will conform to IDOT standards for the signage.